-I have been married to my wife, Heather, for thirteen years.
+I have been married to my wife, Heather, for sixteen years.
 Together, we have three gorgeous little girls (not at all biased or anything).
 We currently live in Southern California.

 In my free time, I enjoy hiking, reading, board games and video games.
 As a kid, I wasn't a huge reader, but lately I have become more and more enthralled with reading.
 As a by-product of reading, I've also become increasingly interested in personal finance.